 - Honoring of nature or animals.
 (We tend to be big fans of nature.)

-- Loud and highly stimulating environments, like most cubicle arrangements.
+- Loud and highly stimulating environments, like cubicle arrangements or hospital environments.

 - Non-stop people time.